microsoft/spektate/blog.md

 ### Deployment Rings

 I want to setup two environments let's say dev and prod for my application.
 But I want to run them on the same cluster to cut cost!
 I also want to be able to test my new features for the Trivia app in their own separate environments before I merge into dev or prod.
+Several customers have expressed interest in being able to test their features within an existing cluster before they make merge it into their next release.

 This scenario calls for the concept of Deployment Rings - an encapsulation of a DevOps strategy to group your users into cohorts based on the features of your application you wish to expose to them, similar to A/B or canary testing but in a more formalized manner.
 Rings allow multiple environments to live in a single cluster with the help of a service mesh, by setting a header on their ingress routes.
-Each developer in the team would be able to test their features in their own rings before merging it into production.
+Each developer in the team would be able to test their features in their own rings before merging it into the formal production branch.

 ![](./images/deployment-rings.png)

+In the diagram above, a single cluster has multiple deployment rings, and each of these rings is running off a branch in the source repository.
+For example, the production ring is deployed against the `master` branch and the dev ring is deployed against the `develop` branch.
+When a developer is testing their features before merging into `develop`, they're able to deploy a ring into the cluster, let's say `feature_ring_1` and get feedback from their team before merging it into `develop`.
+Once the feature gets into `develop`, they can go through the testing process, and make it to `staging`, and then finally into `master` for production.

 ## Connecting all the pieces together